Own-Data-Privateer/hoardy-web/README.md

   (Also, Chrome Web Store actually requires developers to pay Google to host their add-ons there while Mozilla's service is free.
   Meaning, you should go and donate to any free add-ons that do not violate your privacy and sell your data you installed from there.
   Their authors paid Google so that you could conveniently install their add-ons with a single click.
-  Who else will pay the authors?)
+  Who else will pay the authors?
+  Also, consider donating to Mozilla, things would be much, much worse without them.)

 - Alternatively, [build it from source](./extension/README.md#build).